2023 Summary of Arizona Legislation Regarding Community Associations

 HB2298: PLANNED COMMUNITY AUTHORITY; PUBLIC ROADWAYS

-This bill would require any planned community whose declaration was recorded after January 1, 2015 and that regulates any roadway for which the ownership has been dedicated to or is otherwise held by a governmental entity, the existing regulations continue in effect until either of the following occurs:
+This bill would require any planned community whose declaration was recorded before January 1, 2015 and that regulates any roadway for which the ownership has been dedicated to or is otherwise held by a governmental entity, the existing regulations continue in effect until either of the following occurs:

 - No later than June 30, 2025, the planned community shall call a meeting of the membership on the question of whether to continue to regulate public roadways.
 If the number of owners voting at the meeting on the question is sufficient to constitute a quorum of the membership and a majority of that number votes to continue regulating public roadways in the planned community, the planned community retains its authority to regulate those public roadways.
 The board of directors shall record in the office of the county recorder of the county in which the planned community is located a document confirming that the planned community continues to regulate the public roadways.